Gonna Get Along Without Ya Now

-"Gonna Get Along Without Ya Now" is a popular song written by Milton Kellem and published in 1951.
-Originally written in English, it has been done in several styles and tempos.
+"Gonna Get Along Without Ya Now" is a popular song written by bandleader and occasional songwriter Milton Kellem.
+The first known recorded version was released in 1951 by Roy Hogsed.
+Since then it has been done in several styles and tempos.

+Teresa Brewer recording

-The first known recorded version was released in 1951, by Roy Hogsed.
-The "original" version, recorded by Teresa Brewer with Orchestra directed by Ray Bloch on January 10, 1952, was released by Coral Records as catalog number 60676 on April 5, 1952.
+The version recorded by Teresa Brewer with orchestra directed by Ray Bloch on January 10, 1952, was released by Coral Records as catalog number 60676 on April 5, 1952.
 It reached number 25 on the Billboard charts.
 It was done in a "Swing" style, with big band backing (including mouth harp).
+Brewer later recorded an album version in 1964, which was done in a semi-Caribbean style.

+Patience and Prudence recording

 Patience and Prudence had more success with the song when they recorded it in 1956, reaching number 11 on the chart.
-This is considered the benchmark version, by which all others are judged, due to the intimate harmony of the two young singers.
-This version brightened the melody somewhat, and later artists followed the brighter version, as did Brewer when she recorded an album version in 1964 in a semi-Caribbean style.
+This has come to be considered the benchmark version of the song due to the intimate harmony of the two young singing sisters.
+Their version brightened the melody somewhat, and later artists, like Teresa Brewer in her aforementioned second recording of the song, followed the brighter version.

-Two other versions hit the US chart in 1964 as sung by Tracey Dey (peaking at number 51) and Skeeter Davis (peaking at number 48).

-Dey's version was done in a style emulating the Wall of Sound, which was popular with girl groups at the time.

-Davis' version reached the Top 10 on Country charts and is considered by oldies enthusiasts to be "the" cover version.
-Where the Patience and Prudence version has an orchestral backing, the Davis version has a pop band backing of electronic organ, bass and drums, with violin and backup singers.

-Cover versions
+Other cover versions

-In addition to the hit versions of the 1960s, the song has been recorded by:
+The song has also been recorded by these artists: